 Fig. 13.
-Illustration of Chatter.
+Illustration of chatter: (a) graphical mode and (b) text mode.

-Programmable router communication: Software programmable routers (Kohler et al., 2000; Yau et al., 2005) provide programmable flexibility over traditional layer-3 routers.
+- Programmable router communication: Software programmable routers (Kohler et al., 2000; Yau et al., 2005) provide programmable flexibility over traditional layer-3 routers.
 One application is to defend against distributed denial-of-service (DDoS) attacks (Yau et al., 2005).
 In this case, a communication group is formed among routers.
 Any information exchanged within the communication group should be inaccessible to the attackers in order for the defense mechanism to succeed.
-Therefore, SEAL can be used to protect the exchanged information.

-Network games in strategy planning: In network games, players may co-operate with each other in deciding the winning strategies over other competitors.
+Therefore, SEAL can be used to protect the exchanged information. - Network games in strategy planning: In network games, players may co-operate with each other in deciding the winning strategies over other competitors.
 This type of interaction involves numerous message exchanges.
 Thus, the games can use SEAL to encrypt the messages against any cheating attacks, such as eavesdropping and modification of the transmitted game data.